Squarespace E-Commerce Pricing

 Understanding Squarespace Transaction Fees

-Squarespace transaction fees are an essential aspect to consider for anyone using the platform to sell products or services online.
+Squarespace transaction fees are an important factor for anyone using the platform to sell products or services online.
 These fees are applied to each sale made through a Squarespace website, directly influencing the overall profitability of an online business.
-This section aims to discuss Squarespace transaction fees, providing clarity on how they are calculated and the impact they have on merchants.
+This section breaks down how they are calculated and the impact they have on merchants.

 Calculation of Transaction Fees